 OPP Operations: OPP provides a "no wrong door" approach for consumers and other stakeholders requesting assistance with health care and coverage concerns.
 To that end, OPP staff continues to implement improvements to internal operations while strengthening statewide stakeholder relations.
-Throughout the year, the team responded to 887 inquiries via its toll-free hotline.
-OPP had many fewer calls in 2020 related to requesting an open enrollment waiver.
-In 2020, most callers had inquiries about enrolling in health insurance as well as health insurance appeals and external reviews.
-OPP did not experience a large influx of calls related to COVID-19 and was able to refer most COVID-19-related calls to the Department of Public Health and the Division of Insurance for assistance.
+Throughout the year, the team responded to 1,966 inquiries via its toll-free hotline.
+OPP fielded more calls than in previous years, due to an increased number of calls related to open enrollment waivers.
+In 2022, most callers had inquiries about open enrollment waivers as well as external reviews and internal appeals.